TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-7.md

 The structure was chosen to enable reuse of significant amounts of functionality between List and Grid controls.
 All the scrolling logic has been factored into utility functions and custom hooks that handle scrolling in one dimension.
 To build a grid, all I need to do is reuse what I've already implemented by using separate hook instances for vertical and horizontal scrolling.

 That's the theory at least.
 Now let's see if it holds up in practice.
 Maybe there's a reason why react-window needed to copy-and-paste so much of it's implementation.
-However, before I dive in it makes sense to cleanup what I've built so far.
+However, before I dive in, it makes sense to clean up what I've built so far.

 # TypeScript Interface vs Type